 Working with the Red Flags.

-In 2012, Dr. Greengard joined with the Karen Wyckoff Rein in Sarcoma Foundation by spending time at the Sarcoma Corner during the annual Party in the Park event.
+In 2012, Dr. Greengard joined with Rein in Sarcoma after spending time at the Sarcoma Corner during the annual Party in the Park event.
 Since that time, she has been active with the Medical Advisory Committee, a group of physicians from the University of Minnesota and Children’s Hospitals and Clinics of Minnesota.
 Together these doctors meet with members of the RIS team to develop materials and design programs to educate both lay people and professionals.

 Missed diagnosis and delayed or inadequate treatments are still all too common with sarcoma.
 The Red Flags team is working to improve these odds.